I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 };

-We will use the region us-west-2 and pass empty arrays to unused parameters such as imageGenerationModelIds.
+We'll use us-west-2 as our region, and pass empty arrays for unused parameters like imageGenerationModelIds.

 The important parameters are createGenericAgentCoreRuntime, agentCoreRegion, and agentCoreExternalRuntimes.

-• createGenericAgentCoreRuntime is the AI agent of AgentCore provided by GenU by default.
-I set it to true to see how it works.
+• createGenericAgentCoreRuntime is the default AgentCore AI agent provided by GenU.
+I set it to true to check how it behaves.

-Here, we specify the ARN of the AI agent we deployed earlier.
+For this demo, we'll specify the ARN of the AI agent we just deployed.

 Now we're ready!
 Let's deploy!

-If you've never used CDK before, you'll need to bootstrap first, so run the bootstrap command.
+If you've never used CDK before, you'll need to bootstrap first, so run the bootstrap command beforehand.

 npx -w packages/cdk cdk bootstrap